Devaaldo/aray-forum/README.md

-# Website Forum - Aray-
+# Website Forum - Aray

 This project is a simple web application built using Flask and SQLAlchemy.
 The application allows users to register, log in, and manage their sessions.
 User data is stored in an SQLite database.